-Polluted storm water runoff is often transported to municipal storm water drainage systems (MS4s) and ultimately discharged into local streams and rivers without treatment.
-EPA’s Storm Water Phase II Rule establishes a MS4 storm water management program that is intended to improve the nation’s waterways by reducing the quantity of pollutants that storm water picks and carries into storm water systems during storm events.
-Common pollutants include oil and grease from roadways, pesticides from lawns, sediment from construction sites, and the careless discard of trash, such as cigarette butts, paper wrappers and plastic bottles.
-When deposited into nearby waterways through MS4 discharges, these pollutants can impair the waterways thereby, discouraging recreational use of the resource, contaminating drinking water supplies, and interfere with the habitat of fish, aquatic organisms, and other wildlife.
+Polluted stormwater runoff is often transported to municipal stormwater drainage systems (MS4s) and ultimately discharged into local streams and rivers without treatment.
+EPA’s Storm Water Phase II Rule establishes an MS4 stormwater management program to improve the nation’s waterways by reducing the number of pollutants that stormwater picks and carries into stormwater systems during storm events.
+Common pollutants include oil and grease from roadways, pesticides from lawns, sediment from construction sites, and the careless discard of trash, such as cigarette butts, paper wrappers, and plastic bottles.
+When deposited into nearby waterways through MS4 discharges, these pollutants can impair the waterways, discouraging recreational use of the resource, contaminating drinking water supplies, and interfering with the habitat of fish, aquatic organisms, and other wildlife.

 What are the requirements for the City of Nichols Hills?

 Operators of regulated small MS4s are required to:

 - Apply for NPDES permit coverage.
 This will shift program control to ODEQ.

 - Nichols Hills received our permit on August 15, 2005.

 - Develop a program that includes six minimum control measures.

 - Implement a program using “best management practices” (BMPs).

 - Periodically evaluate the effectiveness of the program.